carderne/carderne.github.io/_posts/2019-03-02-recursion-scoping.md

     for child in node.children:
         best = explore(child, current, best)
     return best

 explore(a)
 ```

 But this outputs `['a', 'b', 'd', 'c', 'e', 'f']` (that is, every node).
 This is because, in Python, assignment with `=` doesn't create objects; it creates a binding between a name and an object.
-With unmutable objects (2, for example, will always be 2), this does what we expect.
+With immutable objects (2, for example, will always be 2), this does what we expect.
 But with mutable objects (such as lists), even though the scope would suggest we're dealing with a new variable, in actual fact they're all pointing to the same underlying object.
 As a demonstration, consider the following:

 ```python
 foo = [1]